Mount Kilimanjaro Rongai Route

 From the start you will have experienced people to talk to in the office, who have all climbed Kilimanjaro before and can give an honest appraisal of the climb.
 This personal service extends to Tanzania where the MD of Adventure Alternative Tanzania, Castro, will give a team briefing and be on hand all the time.
 He will introduce you to the guides who all speak good English and understand that this is more than a holiday, it is a personal dream to summit the roof of Africa.
 Explore our Kilimanjaro trip prep page and Kit List Page for more!

 We run our own company in Tanzania which is based in Moshi at the foot of Kilimanjaro called Adventure Alternative Tanzania and our dedicated team provide an excellent service.
-We provide full employment for our subsidiary company alongside excellent rates of pay, equipment, training and career development.
+We provide excellent rates of pay, equipment, training and qualifications in first aid and career development.

-All of the guides have been employed for over ten years with us, and they have been trained to our high standards personally by Director and high altitude climber Gavin Bate, who has climbed Kilimanjaro over forty times and is a guide on Mt Everest.
+All of the guides have been employed for over ten years with us, and they have been qualified in European standards for mountain first aid and altitude medicine.
 They know how to deal with medical emergencies and speak good English.
 They are very attentive and after so many years have a good understanding of western needs.
 They all have the necessary KINAPA cards (Kilimanjaro National Park qualification) and first aid certificates.

 Is Climbing Kilimanjaro Right for Me?